marrold/asterisk_reconnect/README.md

     rtptimeout=60

-###### session-timers
+##### session-timers

 If you're application intentionally stops sending RTP occasionally , you can enable session-timers to detect when a call drops.
-This will require a client with [RFC4028](https://tools.ietf.org/html/rfc4028) support, and will be slower than the `rtptimeout` method.
+This will require a client with [RFC4028](https://tools.ietf.org/html/rfc4028) support, and detecting a dropped call will potentially take longer than the `rtptimeout` method.

 Open sip.conf for editing